Leaflet/Leaflet/PLUGINS.md

 One of the greatest things about Leaflet is its powerful plugin ecosystem.
 The [Leaflet plugins page](http://leafletjs.com/plugins.html) lists dozens of awesome plugins, and more are being added every week.

-This guide lists a number of best practices for publishing a perfect Leaflet plugin that meets the quality standards of Leaflet itself.
+This guide lists a number of best practices for publishing a Leaflet plugin that meets the quality standards of Leaflet itself.

 1. [Presentation](#presentation)
 	- [Repository](#repository)